rachelphan1508/FakeNewsDetection/README.md

 # FakeNewsDetection
-A model to detect fake news built from random forest classification
+A model to detect fake news built from Random Forest Classification and TfidfVectorizer.